G. Steven Rowe

-Glen Steven Rowe, known commonly as Steve Rowe, (born April 23, 1953) is a former Maine politician.
+Glen Steven Rowe, commonly known as Steve Rowe (born April 23, 1953), is a former Maine politician.
 A Democrat, he first entered politics in 1992 as a member of the Maine House of Representatives.
 In 1998, he became the 94th Speaker of the Maine House of Representatives, serving until he was term-limited from the House in 2000.
 In 2001, Rowe was elected as the 54th Maine Attorney General, serving eight years in that position.

 In 2009, Rowe became Counsel at Verrill Dana, a Portland law firm.
 He ran unsuccessfully for the Democratic nomination for Governor of Maine in 2010.
 He then returned to the practice of law, but in 2012 became President of the Endowment for Health, New Hampshire's largest health foundation.
 In 2015, Rowe assumed the position of President and CEO of the Maine Community Foundation.
 During his tenure from 2015 to 2021, he guided the development of a five-year strategic plan with programs addressing early childhood development, access to education, racial equity, support for older adults, and promotion of entrepreneurship and innovation.
 Under his leadership, the foundation also expanded its work on climate change, land conservation, high-speed internet access, and racial equity initiatives.
 He retired in 2021.

 In 2023, Rowe received the Access to Justice Award from the Muskie Fund for Legal Services in recognition of his lifelong commitment to social, racial, economic, and environmental justice.